 Adjacent to the 1898 building is the El Moore Gardens, a publicly accessible neighborhood green space we opened in 2019 to nurture our community’s relationship with nature and to promote joy, wellness, and a sense of belonging.
 Filled with Michigan native plants, the Gardens provides an opportunity for quiet relaxation and playful learning.
 Its events and activities move with and celebrate the rhythm of the seasons and our connectedness to all living things.

-The final phase of the El Moore development is Seasons Market, a neighborhood good food market scheduled to open in Fall 2021.
+The final phase of the El Moore development is Seasons Market, a neighborhood good food market scheduled to open in winter 2021.
 Seasons will operate out of a new building on the El Moore Gardens site that was built out of reclaimed brick from a deconstructed historic apartment building nearby.
 It will be a place for neighbors to pick up fresh produce and Detroit and Michigan-made products, as well as a cup of coffee or a glass of wine.
 We look forward to welcoming you!